-The purpose of a transportation network it to link locations and thus confer a level of spatial continuity.
-Networks A and B are servicing the same territory, but both have a level of discontinuity (especially network A).
-If a transfer between those two networks is possible then their combination (network C) increases the level of spatial continuity.
+The purpose of a transportation network is to link locations and thus confer a level of spatial continuity.
+Networks A and B are servicing the same territory.
+Still, both have a level of discontinuity (especially network A).
+If a transfer between those two networks is possible, their combination (network C) increases spatial continuity.
 If networks A and B concern different modes, then the spatial continuity is provided by intermodal nodes (nodes between modes).
 If networks A and B involve the same mode, then the spatial continuity is provided by transmodal nodes (nodes within the same mode).